-Chimney – Before starting the first fire of the year my husband inspects the chimney, firebox and flue for any cracks, blockage or other problem.
+Chimney – Before starting the first fire of the year my husband inspects the chimney, firebox, and flue for any cracks, blockage, or other problems.
 The chimney is professionally cleaned every couple of years.

 Maintaining your home proactively results in simpler problems to fix at reduced costs.
 What other irregular maintenance chores do you do at home?